Author Info

 Best Practices in REST Security

-When you are developing REST services at your organization you will likely have many different applications and departments that need to integrate and use your web services.
+When you are developing REST services at your organization you will likely have many applications and departments that need to integrate and use your web services.
 Since we have to pass a user name and password as the security token for the REST services, it is a good practice to have a separate token/password for each application that is calling the web service.

 Imagine that you developed a REST service that allows another application to pull employee information from PeopleSoft.
 Let’s imagine you have an accounting system that needs to use the web service and an IT provisioning system that also needs to call the same web service.